Fees, Finance & Funding 19+

 The loan will only apply for tuition fees only.
 You may be eligible for your exam fees to be remitted under Welfare Benefits or low income.

-The Careers and Welfare Team will be able to assist with your application or give further advice on how to apply.
+The Student Careers Team will be able to assist with your application or give further advice on how to apply.

 What is it?

-The 19+ Study Programme Award is made up of four different elements: tuition fees, travel awards, exam fees, and childcare.
+The 19+ Access to Industry Award is made up of four different elements: tuition fees, travel awards, exam fees, and childcare.
 The elements you can apply for will depend on your circumstances and the course you are studying.

 Tuition and exam fees

-If you are eligible, you may be able to apply for a 19+ Study Programme Award to cover some or all of the cost of your course and exam fees.
+If you are eligible, you may be able to apply for our 19+ Access to Industry Award to cover some or all the cost of your course and exam fees.

 Childcare